 The Peak District’s outstanding natural scenery has been used as the backdrop for a number of productions from Hollywood movies to cult T.V series.
 Visitors to the Peak District can explore these locations which range from areas of countryside such as Stanage Edge to country houses that include Hardwick Hall.
 One of the most famous …

 The Buxton Opera House in the Peak District hosts around 450 shows each year, which include dance, drama and music concerts.
 The Opera house also hosts the famous Buxton festival.
-The house itself was restored in 2001, and boasts an original Edwardian theatre.
-The opera house opened in June of 1903, and the first plays …
+The house itself was restored in 2001, and boasts an original Edwardian theatre and is one of the best things to do in Buxton.
+The …

 Chatsworth House is one of the Peak District’s most famous landmarks and tourist attractions.
 Chatsworth House makes a perfect day out for all of the family and has a range of different features.
 These include a historical house with an impressive art collection, a large garden, a working farmyard exhibit, a shop, and café.
 There …